 Also see this companion article, Orphans and Outsiders: 8 Young Adult Books that Teach Gratitude, Grit, and Growth Mindset, that was featured by the U.S. Department of Education and that contains eight additional young adult novels.

 This article originally appeared on Edutopia with the title Young Adult Novels that Teach a Growth Mindset.
-As of July 2017, this article has been shared 30K times and has been read by 260K educators and parents.
+As of January 2018, this article has been shared 36K times and has been read by 335K educators and parents.
+It ranked as Edutopia’s second most popular article of 2017.

 For practical strategies for teaching whole-class novels, read Getting Everyone on the Same Page on Edutopia, as well as A Balanced Approach to Teaching Literature: Pairing Whole-Class Novels with Independent Reading Choice.